 If you're a fan of history and culture, be sure to stroll around the historic district of Old San Juan with its pastel-colored Spanish-style homes, and visit El Morro, a fort built by the Spanish in 1540.
-El Yunque Rain Forest, located 24 miles southeast of San Juan, is another must-see, with wonderful hikes that take you past waterfalls and natural pools.
+For nature fans, El Yunque Rain Forest, located 24 miles southeast of San Juan, is another must-see, with wonderful hikes that take you past waterfalls and natural pools.

 Mona Island offers snorkelers and scuba divers exceptional visibility and a huge variety of marine life including turtles and octopuses.
 Hope for a cloudy night so you can take a mystical, nighttime swim in the bioluminescent bay on the island of Vieques or in Fajardo.

 For those looking for more of a relaxing vacation on America's island territory, Puerto Rico has some of the best beaches in the world.
 Luquillo Beach near San Juan is great for families, with excellent facilities and lots of restaurant options.
-On the island of Culebra, Playa Flamenco is considered one of Puerto Rico’s loveliest beaches, with soft, pure white sands that strike a vivid contrast to the surrounding green foliage; Playa Zoni is also beautiful, and more secluded.
+On the island of Culebra, Playa Flamenco is considered one of Puerto Rico’s loveliest beaches, with soft, pure white sands that strike a vivid contrast to the surrounding green foliage; Playa Zoni is also picturesque and more secluded.
 Boquerón Beach, near the charming village of the same name, is more than a mile long, but can get crowded on weekends.

 Puerto Rico offers plenty of resorts and hotels, many on or near a beach.
-The Horned Dorset Primavera (Book Now), located in the surfing hotspot Rincon, is one of the most romantic.
-If you’re the type to get bored easily, book a stay at the El Conquistador Resort & Golden Door Spa, where activities include watersports, horseback riding, golf, tennis, a spa, a casino, a marina, and, for escapists, a private island (Book Now).
+The Horned Dorset Primavera, located in the surfing hotspot Rincon, is one of the most romantic.
+However, if you’re the type to get bored easily, book a stay at the El Conquistador Resort & Golden Door Spa, where activities include watersports, horseback riding, golf, tennis, a spa, a casino, a marina, and, for escapists, a private island.

-The Casals Festival, a classical music festival in late February/early March, draws many international guest conductors, orchestras and soloists to San Juan's Performing Arts Center.
-Puerto Rico’s Carnival features float parades, dancing, and street parties and takes place the week before Ash Wednesday.
-June’s Heineken Jazz Festival is a big draw, and November marks the start of baseball season.
-Occasionally, you may find a Major League Baseball player doing a stint with a Puerto Rican team in the offseason.
+The Casals Festival, a classical music festival in late February and early March, draws many international guest conductors, orchestras, and soloists to San Juan's Performing Arts Center while Puerto Rico’s Carnival features float parades, dancing, and street parties and takes place the week before Ash Wednesday.
+June’s Heineken Jazz Festival is a big draw, and November marks the start of baseball season—occasionally, you even may find a Major League Baseball player doing a stint with a Puerto Rican team in the offseason.
 Check out a full list of major Puerto Rico events on this events calendar.

 Whether you’re looking for bars, salsa, casinos, performing arts or discos, San Juan is the place to go.
-Be warned, though, that things heat up very late here, and keep on going until the wee hours.
-Most of the hotels in Condado-Isla Verde have casinos; check out the Ritz-Carlton for a luxury stay.
+Be warned, though, that things heat up very late here and keep on going until the wee hours.
+Most of the hotels in Condado-Isla Verde have casinos, but you should check out the Ritz-Carlton for a luxury stay.
 In Old San Juan you’ll find many bars lining Calle San Sebastián.
 Pick up a copy of Qué Pasa, the visitor's guide, for events listings.